How to Pitch The Westrn

 A sharp news hook dragging a broad net behind it.
 What are the greater implications of This One Small Thing?
 Why does it matter to the outdoor community at large?
 Please include some smattering of a reporting plan and explain why this piece will still be relevant three months down the road.

-Cool people doing cool things.
+People being interesting.
 Profiles rock.
-Tell us all about the taxidermist who named their dermestid beetles, the latest, greatest bootstrapping outdoorsy entrepreneur, the woman who circumnavigated Mars on her gravel bike.
+Tell us all about the taxidermist who named their dermestid beetles, a single minded ski-bum turned community organizer, the woman who circumnavigated Mars on her gravel bike.
 Please be ready to explain why this person stands apart from all the other people doing the same thing they do.

 A story, not a topic.
-A story has voice, tension, and a roster of key players.
-Topics are more general umbrellas under which stories can be categorized.
+A story has voice, tension, and characters.
+Topics are general umbrellas under which stories can be categorized.

 What We’re Not Looking For

 Basic hunt, fish, or adventure come-along writing.
 Don’t get us wrong, we’d probably love to be out there with you.
 Want to tell an adventure story?
-Read our “That’s the Breaks” series to understand how we shared one hunt from three different perspectives.
-Katie :: Kestrel :: Nicole
+Read our “That’s the Breaks” series to understand how we shared one hunt from multiple perspectives.
+Kestrel :: Nicole

 How-to articles, reviews of any kind, or “Best of” roundups.
 If/when we publish occasional instructional content, gear love, book or podcast reviews, or roundups, we’ll either write them in-house or outsource them to someone we deem a serious expert.
 If you have expertise in something unique and you’re really passionate about sharing it with others, feel free to let us know.